 Cocker Spaniels love nothing more than just being with their people no matter what the activity.
 They are just as happy cuddling on the couch as they are exercising or playing games.
 As long as they can be with you, their tails will be wagging and they will be satisfied.

 If raised around children, most Cocker Spaniels grow up to be good with children of any age.
 If not raised around children, some Cocker Spaniels may find young children to be too much to handle as they pull tails and ears and are a little too rough when playing with the small dog.
-Rocky Mountain Cocker Rescue has received numerous Cocker Spaniels surrendered by their owners due to dog bites when the small child was left unsupervised and fell on the dog or played too rough.
+Rocky Mountain Cocker Rescue has received numerous Cocker Spaniels relinquished by their owners due to dog bites when the small child was left unsupervised and fell on the dog or played too rough.
 For the safety and well being of everybody involved, it is imperative to teach your child how to properly behave around a dog.
 It is very important for all children to understand that animals have feelings, and they don’t appreciate having objects thrown at them, getting their tails pulled, or having their bodies used as playground equipment.
 Any type of roughhousing with dogs should be discouraged.
 Family pets can quickly get fed up with these types of behaviors and respond by biting.

 Cocker Spaniels are a wonderful source of loyal companionship for children — but given the right circumstances, all dogs are capable of biting.
 Using close supervision any time your child and dog interact, and making sure your child knows the rules go a long way toward a long and satisfying relationship for the whole family!